Baustinlynch/String-light-controller/Assembly.md

 - One jst battery
 - 3D printed case parts
   - These should be fine printed in PLA, but a higher-temperature filament may be better as some switching regulators can produce more heat that PLA may not handle.
-- 3 M3 threaded inserts (full dimensions will be picked later; I haven't finished modeling it yet)
+- 3 M3 by 5 mm threaded inserts
 - 3 M3 by 8 mm machine screws
 - a non-thermal, removable adhesive for mounting the battery in the enclosure (not strictly required)